-Proper storage, handling and application of fertilizers on farmsteads or acreages are essential to protect water sources from chemical contamination.
+Proper storage, handling, and application of fertilizers on farmsteads or acreages are essential to protect water sources from chemical contamination.
 Excessive application rates, spills in storage areas, and seemingly insignificant spills during mixing and loading can lead to fertilizer movement into surface or ground waters.
 If contamination reaches drinking water sources, nitrates in the fertilizer can pose serious health risks--especially for infants and young livestock.
 In addition to health concerns, laws governing nutrients in surface water are being more strictly enforced than in the past, in part because fertilizer runoff into surface water can cause excess algae growth and result in fish kills.

 Pesticides as Potential Pollutants

 When handling and storing pesticides on your farmstead or acreage, you should always have a strategy to prevent contamination of water resources.
-Accidental pesticide spills around wells can, and do, lead to contamination of groundwater, which can affect your and your neighbor’s wells.
+Accidental pesticide spills around wells can, and do, lead to contamination of groundwater which can affect you and your neighbor’s wells.
 Contaminated surface runoff creates a threat to streams and lakes, and pesticide contamination can make the sale or transfer of land difficult.
 Managing your pesticides to reduce risk of water contamination does not require a major investment of money or time.
 It does, however, require responsibility and the will to take action.
 Taking precautions with your pesticides is considered the best action to reduce risk of water contamination.

 Household Chemicals / Hazardous Wastes

 Waste products are an inevitable result of daily living.
-While some types of waste are harmless, a significant number are potentially hazardous to our health and the environment.
+While some types of waste are harmless, a significant number are potentially hazardous to your health and the environment.
 Waste products are hazardous if they are toxic, corrosive, flammable or explosive.
 The federal government identifies over 500 specific materials as hazardous wastes.
 Even a small amount of these materials can contaminate ground or surface water and can be very difficult to clean up.